kudryavtsevsr/effect-learn/README.md

 2. ✅ Study Terms in Basic Mode
     1. ✅ Create a simple study mode where terms are shown in a circular sequence.
     2. ✅ Include basic navigation (next/previous buttons) for moving between terms.
-3. Local Storage Integration
+3. ✅ Local Storage (IndexedDB) Integration
-    1. Implement functionality to save and retrieve terms from local storage.
+    1. ✅ Implement functionality to save and retrieve terms from local storage.
-    2. Use this feature for demonstration purposes without requiring a backend.
+    2. ✅ Use this feature for demonstration purposes without requiring a backend.

 ### Phase 2: Enhanced Study Features
 1. Spaced Repetition Mode